All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How long do prepped meals last in the fridge?

 Most prepped meals stay fresh for 3-4 days in the refrigerator when stored in airtight containers.
 Cooked chicken and turkey keep well for 4 days.
 Fish is best eaten within 2 days.
-Anything you will not eat within 4 days should go straight to the freezer.
+Anything you won't eat within 4 days should go straight to the freezer.

 What if my food preferences change on GLP-1 medication?

 This is very common.
 Many patients develop aversions to foods they used to love, especially red meat and very sweet things.
 Pay attention to what sounds appealing each week and adjust your prep accordingly.
-There is no rule that says your prep menu has to stay the same.
+There's no rule that says your prep menu has to stay the same.

 Is it worth using a meal prep delivery service?